victorvanpelt/victorvanpelt/README.md

 ## Hi there, I'm Victor

-### I work in academia
 - I'm currently working as an Assistant Professor at <a href="https://www.whu.edu/en/faculty/victor-van-pelt/" target="_blank">WHU - Otto Beisheim School of Management</a>
 - I use Github to share the code I use to conduct research and analyze data
-- I write blog posts about experimental research in accounting at <a href="https://www.accountingexperiments.com" target="_blank">accountingexperiments.com</a>
+- I write blog posts about experimental research at <a href="https://www.accountingexperiments.com" target="_blank">accountingexperiments.com</a>
 - For more information, visit my personal page at <a href="https://www.victorvanpelt.com" target="_blank">victorvanpelt.com</a>
 ### Connect with me?
 [![Twitter](https://img.shields.io/badge/Twitter-1DA1F2?style=for-the-badge&logo=twitter&logoColor=white)](https://twitter.com/victorvanpelt)